Mat0u5/LifeSeries-docs/docs/seasons/nice-life.md

 Everyone must sleep to pass the night, and can answer a question from the Santa Bot to get rewards.
 If you fail or if you get voted for, you will be put on the Naughty List.

+It constantly snows in Nice Life in all biomes, and snow layers accumulate infinitely.

 ## Naughty List

 Players on the naughty list have a purple name.
 They can be removed from the list by either dying, or by surviving until the next night (or session end).